cdd/rspec-multiprocess_runner/README.md

 N.B.
 Ensure that the head node has tcp local port forwarding permitted.

+A set of nodes and head node can be given a unique string in case multiple spec file versions may be tested near simultaneously to prevent execution of the wrong version.

+    $ multirspec -r a_git_commit_hash

 ### Rake

 There is a rake task wrapper for `multirspec`: